nonameHEX/WebAppAgriShop/README.md

 School Team Project, not recommended for public use

 # Made by
-Tomáš Kudera
-Jakub Mir
-Martin Kellner
+Tomáš Kudera, Jakub Mir, Martin Kellner